Clinton Hill, Newark

+Upper Clinton Hill

 Upper Clinton Hill is predominantly residential, with many of the homes also being the offices of professionals.
-Most retail activity along Clinton and Hawthorne Avenues is in the form of neighborhood-oriented convenience-type stores.
-Residents can patronize a shopping center on Chancellor Avenue near the Irvington border or one on nearby Springfield Ave.
+Most retail activity along Clinton and Hawthorne Avenues with a shopping centers on Chancellor Avenue and nearby Springfield Ave.
 Nearest to the commercial streets, the housing is largely two- and three-family conversions, while the interior streets include many large, well-maintained single-family houses.
 To the south, near I-78, are several vacant and abandoned properties.
 There is some light industry in the southeastern part of the neighborhood.
+Upper Clinton Hill neighborhood is served by the Newark Public Library's Madison branch.
+Woodland Cemetery lies its northern edge.

+The Newark Police Department is headquartered in Upper Clinton Hill.

+Hawthorne Hill

 Hawthorne Hill is the southwest section of Upper Clinton Hill.
-The Hawthorne Hill/Upper Clinton Hill neighborhoods are served by the Newark Public Library's Madison branch.

-M&M's first factory was at 285 Badger Avenue in the neighborhood.
-It is now a vacant lot.
+Lower Clinton Hill

-Newark's highest concentration of vacant land and empty buildings can be found in the Lower Clinton Hill neighborhood.
-Whole blocks of vacant land can be seen, much of it cleared of all but a few clusters of older residences.
-Indeed, more than half the neighborhood is vacant land.
+Newark's highest concentration of vacant land and empty buildings can be found in the Lower Clinton Hill neighborhood, much of it cleared of all but a few clusters of older residences.
+For example, M&M's first factory was at 285 Badger Avenue and is now a vacant lot.
 There is some commercial activity along Avon Avenue and at the intersection of Peddie Street and Elizabeth Avenue and a scattering of small, convenience-oriented businesses on Clinton Avenue and Bergen Street.
 The Lower Clinton Hill neighborhood is served by the Newark Public Library's Clinton branch.
+The Gant-Gilbert Arts Collective opened in 2022.